Velocidex/velociraptor-docs/content/blog/2022/2022-11-21-release-notes/_index.md

 from the collection is not sufficient to be able to decrypt the collected data - the corresponding private key is also required!

-This is extremey important for forensic collections since these will often contain sensitive and PII information.
+This is extremely important for forensic collections since these will often contain sensitive and PII information.

 Using this new feature is also extremely easy: One simply selects the